fbpx

 Previous Performance

 Trust your professional judgment!
-Once you're a few months into the school year, you'll know your students better than anyone.
-It is okay to consider what you know and what you've seen your students do in the past and place them into groups based on your professional opinion.
-If you accept that groups can be fluid and ever-changing, you won't have any issues moving someone from one group to another after the unit and rotations have begun.
+Once you’re a few months into the school year, you’ll know your students better than anyone.
+It is okay to consider what you know and what you’ve seen your students do in the past and place them into groups based on your professional opinion.
+If you accept that groups can be fluid and ever-changing, you won’t have issues moving someone from one group to another after the unit and rotations have begun.

 Formal Assessment